BenOvermyer/benovermyer.com/content/resume/index.md

 description = "Ben Overmyer's resume"
 +++

 The chief aim of any web technologist is to make a particular part of the web more awesome for people.
 Or at least, it should be.
 The web was built for people.
-For my part, I now act as a "DevOps" consultant.
-I'm responsible for building out performant and highly-available digital infrastructure and teaching others how to do the same.
+For my part, I now act as a senior platform engineer and tech lead.
+I'm responsible for building out performant and highly-available digital infrastructure and guiding others in this discipline.
 The challenge of the continually-evolving domain of internet infrastructure drives me to always be learning and sharing that new knowledge.

-**Specialties:** AWS infrastructure, high availability, continuous deployment, Chef, Ansible, Docker, IT project management, the DevOps and Unix philosophies, knowledge sharing, leading effective teams
+**Specialties:** AWS infrastructure, high availability, continuous deployment, Terraform, Ansible, Docker, IT project management, the DevOps and Unix philosophies, knowledge sharing, leading effective teams, automation

 **Preferred Programming Languages:** PHP, Ruby, Go, Python